vipra-uwf/VIPRA/docs/pages/behaviors/VIPRA_behaviors.md

 ---

-# Sy.
-General Syntax Rules
+# Behavior General Syntax Rules

 This section has some simple `Syntax` rules that must be followed for a `Behavior` to be considered correct.